 Garage Floor Paint or Epoxy?

+Is garage floor paint the answer?
 Out of all the spaces in houses or commercial buildings, garage floors tend to take the most beatings over time.
-With cars tracking in everything from snow, mud, dirt, rainwater and other elements onto garage floorings, paired with harsh chemicals used in workshops, high foot traffic, oil spills, tools dropping and other high impact occurrences, a bare garage floor can end up looking rough – full of cracks, stains and other forms of wear and tear.
+With cars tracking in everything from snow, mud, dirt, rainwater, and other elements onto garage floorings, paired with harsh chemicals used in workshops, high foot traffic, oil spills, tools dropping, and other high impact occurrences, a bare garage floor can end up looking rough – full of cracks, stains and other forms of wear and tear.
 Even if the garage is cleaned thoroughly, it can still look dirty and worn, depending on how many miscellaneous stains and imperfections are present.
+Find our garage floor coatings here!

 A great way to solve this problem is to paint or coat your concrete garage floor.
 It will instantly make space look cleaner, more uniform, fresher, and tidier.
 Not only will it look great, but it will also help protect the bare concrete from further damage and mold and mildew.
 It will also provide water resistance and be easier to clean and maintain.